kpoloney/aip_spec/README.md

 ### Structural
 Information about parent/child relationships between objects as well as arrangement for ordered content must be captured when relevant.
-When referencing an external object, use its persistent identifier rather than a system- specific identifier.
+When referencing an external object, use its persistent identifier (i.e., ARK) rather than a system- specific identifier.

 Details specific to SFU repositories are included below.

 #### SFU Summit
-Relationships are represented in the media use field in SFU Summit.
-To extract this information from Summit:
+Relationships are represented in the media use and member fields in SFU Summit.
+To obtain this information from Summit:
 1. Use Islandora Bagger with the AddMedia plugin to include `media.json` and `media_use_summary.tsv` when creating a Bag.
-2. In `media.json` the `field_media_use` object identifies the relationships by their taxonomy id.
-Using the URL in `field_media_use`, lookup the JSON metadata for the taxonomy id and confirm that there is an external URI for the term.
-This should match the URI in the `media_use_summary.tsv` file.
-3.

-#### SFU Special Collections
+2. In `node.json`, the `field_member_of` item contains the Islandora identifiers for the parent object.
+3. In `media.json`, the relationships between files are represented by the `field_media_use` items.
+For Summit, any supplemental files (e.g., datasets) associated with an object (e.g., a thesis) will be represented here.
+To look up the relationship, a secondary lookup by taxonomy term id is needed.
+4. Information about individual taxonomy ids can be queried in Islandora using the url under `field_media_use` in `media.json`.
+In the taxonomy json metadata, the `field_external_uri` item gives an external uri to a definition of the taxonomy term.
+5. Create a METS file which includes the identifiers for the bagged object, its related object(s), and the taxonomy external uri.

+Notes:
+* Potentially the object's ARK will be the SFU NAAN with the Drupal UUID appended.
+This can be extracted from the
+`node.json` for the object and its parent.
+We can verify whether an object and its parent have ARKs already and mint them if they don't.
+* The METS file should be minimal and only needs the structMap section.
+Descriptive metadata will be captured in the DC.
+* These steps will be automated; exact method TBD.

 ## 2.3 Taxonomies
 Whenever possible, include either a URI pointing to taxonomy terms, or define them within the metadata.

 Do not leave platform-specific taxonomy identifiers in the metadata without either translating them into terms or providing a URI containing a definition.

 ### Islandora identifiers
-Media/use
-Memberof
-taxonomy
+Islandora metadata contains platform-specific identifiers which point to digital objects, their parent objects, and object relationships.
+The following are relevant identifiers in SFU's Islandora repositories and can be extracted using Islandora Bagger.

+In `node.json`:
+* `uuid`: This field is the Islandora identifier for the object.
+It should be translated to the object's ARK, or an ARK should be created if one doesn't already exist.
+* `field_member_of`: The `target_uuid` is the Islandora identifier for the parent object.

+In `media.json`:
+* `field_media_of`: The `target_uuid` here is the identifier of the main object.
+It should be the same as the `uuid` in `node.json`.
+* `field_media_use`: This field contains the taxonomy identifiers for the term describing the file's relationship to the main object.

+Secondary lookup `taxonomy.json` (using the url /taxonomy/term/xx?_format=json where "xx" is the `target_id` in `field_media_use`):
+* `field_external_uri`: Contains `url` which directs to the description of the taxonomy term.
+* `name` and `description`: The `value`s are the taxonomy term and its description in human-readable text.

 # 3. Workflow